agforero/FTFramework/README.md

 #### Scraping: ####
 Scrapers can be immensely helpful with gathering huge swathes of data at once.
 Within the `/scraping/` directory, one can find `scraper.py`, a Python program that can help pull multiple FORTRAN files from a single website at once.
+It will save these files to a directory named from the website.
 To use, type:

 `./scraper.py <website url> <path to files> <extension>`
 - `<website url>`: the page on which links to each FORTRAN file are found.
 - `<path to files>`: URL path preceding each file link.
 Example below.
 - `<extension>`: the desired extension to search for and download, e.g. `.f90`.